mshapir/stock-port/README.md

 Instructions: Welcome to my Stock App, a web application that allows you to build a portfolio and view transactions.
+This API leverages the Alpha Vantage API (https://www.alphavantage.co/#about) for current stock states (including tickers their prices).

 Instructions for use: